-Radiology Technician Job Description in Pecos NM
+Radiology Technician Career Description in Rio Rancho NM

 - Traditional and specialized X-Rays

 - Computerized tomography (CT) or “CAT” scans